BookEPP/BookEPP.github.io/README.md

 ### Contents

 #### 1 Overview and Tools
-1.1 Inward Bounds
+- 1.1 Inward Bounds
-1.2 The Elementary Particles
+- 1.2 The Elementary Particles
-1.3 Cross sections and Decay Rates
+- 1.3 Cross sections and Decay Rates
-&ensp;&ensp; 1.4 Particle Accelerators</br>
+- 1.4 Particle Accelerators
-&ensp;&ensp; 1.5 Detectors</br>
+- 1.5 Detectors
-&ensp;&ensp; 1.6 Monte Carlo Simulation</br>
+- 1.6 Monte Carlo Simulatio

 #### 2 The Scattering Matrix and its Symmetries
 &ensp;&ensp; 2.1 The Scattering Matrix</br>